GeneralJerel/ADK-Your-First-Workflow/README.md

 # ADK First Workflow

-This project demonstrates a basic implementation of an Agent Development Kit (ADK) workflow.
+This project demonstrates a basic implementation of an Agent Development Kit (ADK) workflow for role automation.
 It serves as a practical example of how to structure and implement agentic workflows using Google's Agent Development Kit.

 ## Project Structure